joshcanhelp/josh-to-11/content/md/post/35-how-to-send-html-emails-for-free-using-mozilla-thunderbird.md

 - Make sure that code is well-formed, images are small, and your reason for sending HTML is benevolent.
 [See my HTML email guide, please!](/html-emails-the-last-word-until-everything-changes-again/)
 - Using this method, keep your recipient list SHORT.
 This is NOT a good way to push emails to a bunch of people.
 Start getting a lot of bounces (invalid or rejected addresses) or spam clicks and you could get banned from your SMTP.

-Want to get the most out of HTML emails for you or your company?
-[Contact me](mailto:josh@joshcanhelp.com) and I’ll be glad to help!